LBOX User Manual

 ;nextSheet= [empty by default] Optional

 Being an administrator on the server, click on the install.cmd script.
-The program will register LBOX as windows service and start it.
-Open Services from server control panel and find LBOX there.
+The program will register LBOX as windows service and also start it up.
+Open “Services” from server control panel and find LBOX tab in there.

-By default, the service is started with local system credentials, but it can be changed at any point to a domain admin account.
-This will be required if LBOX should save documents on to network drives, which are not accessible with local system credentials from this file server.
-To do that, open service properties and submit valid domain admin credentials here as shown.
+By default, LBOX service is started with local system credentials.
+It’s recommended to run LBOX under domain admin account credentials, but not necessarily.
+This is a must in case LBOX to save documents on to network drives.
+In this case server local system credentials will not have permissions to access network resources.
+To do that, open LBOX service properties and submit valid domain admin credentials here as shown.

-Copy all files from “nix_scripts” directory to QAD server, for example to /qad/lbox directory, and set permitions to 755 for all of the files.
-Except for LBOX2c.jar file, all the other files should be copied over as text files, please make sure, otherwise there might be errors executing lbox.sh script.
+Copy all files from “nix_scripts” directory to QAD server, for example to /qad/lbox directory.
+Make sure LBOX2c.jar file is copied as binary file, whereas others copied over as text files.
+Otherwise there might be errors running lbox.sh script.
+Set permissions to 755 for all files.

 Edit LBOXc.ini file, “host” parameter should be pointing to windows file server IP address, “port” is port number.